-The amendment of subsection 40(1) of the Judiciary Act will allow the Attorney-General of the Australian Capital Territory to seek, as of right, removal of a cause of action involving a constitutional issue to the High Court.
+The amendment of subsection 40(1) of the Act will allow the Attorney-General of the Australian Capital Territory to seek, as of right, removal of a cause of action involving a constitutional issue to the High Court.
 At the time of self-government, subsection 40(1) of the Act was not amended to allow for the Attorney-General of the Australian Capital Territory to have this right.
-This amendment will put the Attorney-General of the Australian Capital Territory on the same footing as the Commonwealth, State and Northern Territory Attorney-General.
+This amendment will put the Attorney-General of the Australian Capital Territory on the same footing as the Commonwealth, State and Northern Territory Attorneys-General.

-The Schedule also provides for other amendments to the Judiciary Act dealing with
+This Bill will also provide for amendments to the Act dealing with

-- the right of lawyers in the Attorney-General's Legal Practice to appear in Federal, State or Territory courts and other tribunals - the professional duties and obligations of lawyers in the Attorney-General's Legal Practice - the recovery by the Australian Government Solicitor of its professional fees and costs under the user pays system, and - the recovery by the Commonwealth of costs and disbursements from a person or body for legal services provided by the Attorney-General's Legal Practice.
+- the right of lawyers in the Attorney-General's Department to appear in Federal, State or Territory courts and other tribunals, and - the recovery by the Australian Government Solicitor of its professional fees and costs under the user pays system.